rizkidsaputra/GDGoC_Week1/README.md

-# Todo List - GDGOC Week 1
+# Todo List - GDGoC Week 1

-This is a simple **Todo List** project created during the **Web Development Study Group GDGOC (Google Developer Group Open Community) Telkom University Week 1** session.
+This is a simple **Todo List** project created during the **Web Development Study Group GDGoC (Google Developer Group on Campus) Telkom University Week 1** session.
 This project is built using **HTML, CSS, and JavaScript**.

 ## 📌 Features
 - Add new tasks